pkulchenko/ZeroBraneStudio/vera-features.md

 ---

 **Cross-platform**
-Windows, Mac OSX, and Linux: your choice.
+Windows, MacOS, and Linux: your choice.

 **Auto-complete**
 With auto-complete for Lua and Luup functions, spend less time typing and more time thinking.